 - Hospice care is comprehensive care for those in the final months of life.
 It is a team-centered approach to expert medical care, pain management and emotional and spiritual support expressly tailored to the patient’s needs and wishes.

-- Palliative care is about improving the quality of life for patients and their families, and it’s available immediately after diagnosis of a serious condition.
+- Palliative care is about improving the quality of life for patients and their families, and it’s available immediately after diagnosis of a serious condition while treatment is ongoing.